 Neuro-Immunology - Multiple Sclerosis Center

-The Yale Multiple Sclerosis Center provides comprehensive care to patients with multiple sclerosis (MS), neuromyelitis optica, transverse myelitis, optic neuritis, and other neuroimmune disorders.
+The Yale MS Center is the world’s leading center for multiple sclerosis research and clinical care.
 Expert, fellowship-trained neurologists collaborate with experienced nurses, therapists, and social workers to care for patients at all stages of disease.
-Our state-of-the-art facility in North Haven, Connecticut boasts easy parking and handicapped access.
+Our state-of-the-art facility in North Haven, Conn. boasts easy parking and handicapped access.
 Advanced MRI scanners, a clinical laboratory, and an infusion center are on-site.

 In addition to receiving expert clinical care, patients at the Yale MS Center have the opportunity to participate in the rich and vibrant culture of biomedical research at Yale.
 The Center is at the cutting edge of clinical MS research and participates in numerous clinical trials.
 Through our collaborative efforts with Human Translational Immunology and the Department of Immunobiology, patients also have the opportunity to contribute to basic research, which is fundamental to advancing our understanding of multiple sclerosis.